 But after I added Dragonborn, I took my man with me to explore the new island of Solstheim, and he kept getting lost or killed.
 I got tired of reloading, so I fast-traveled his candyass back to Solitude and decided to hire the weird cthulhu/steampunk-ish dude in the Retching Netch pub.
 I reckoned if Tiny Goggles got himself killed, I wouldn’t have to reload, I’d just grab another piece of draugr fodder.
 Maybe that bitch Uthgerd in Whiterun.

 Teldryn claimed to be the best swordsman in all Morrowind — or as he is known on Tumblr, the “hunkiest swordhunk in all Morrowhunk.”
 I quickly discovered that the dark elf possessed sweet one-handed skills, and a lethal arsenal of conjuration and destruction spells.
 Best of all, he had personality, a personal history, and an extensive amount of dialog.
 I found myself visiting places in Skyrim just to hear what he would say about them.
 Often, his opinions matched my own.
-Whiterun was unimpressive, Morthal was wretched, necromancers and vampires sucked (which is why I haven’t installed Dawngaurd), and Markarth was a wonder.
+Vampires sucked, Whiterun was unimpressive, Morthal wretched, Markarth a wonder, and Riverwood a lovely place to settle down.

 Divorce isn’t possible in the game, but Teldryn is one of the few followers who can’t be married, anyway.
-He’s also one of the few who can’t be a steward, so my plans to build him a love nest with Hearthfire and relocate him permanently aren’t possible, either.
+He’s also one of the few who can’t be a steward, so my plans to build him a love nest with Hearthfire aren’t possible, either.
 Damn Bethesda programmers, you’re worse than the vermin that infest the ash wastes back home!

 Together, Nightingale and spellsword, we cleansed the bile-spewing Afflicted from the underground fortress of Bthardamz, read the Oghma Infinium, released a trapped demonic pirate from the bowels of the mage school, negotiated a temporary ceasefire between warring factions, and captured the dragon Odahviing, who took me to Sovngarde to defeat Alduin world-eater.
 We pickpocketed our way to skill level 100 and the Perfect Touch perk that finally allowed me to remove his helmet and see his handsome face.
 Then we joined the Imperial side of the war and liberated his fellow Dunmer from that racist prick Ulfric Stormcloak of Windhelm.

 Curious, I looked up the voice actor who enchanted Teldryn to life.
-Turns out he’s Dan Donohue, a Grammy-nominated Shakespearian performer who also portrayed “Scar” in Disney’s Lion King on Broadway.
+Turns out he’s Dan Donohue, a Grammy-nominated Shakespearian performer who also portrayed “Scar” in Disney’s Lion King on tour and on Broadway.
 Which explains a lot.
-If you want to hear more of him, listen to Hamlet.
+If you want to hear more of him, listen to his Hamlet.
 He’s got sword skills IRL, too.
-Check out this video: He’s the redhead.
+Check out this video from the Oregon Shakespeare Festival (he’s the redhead).

 * * *